I get far more requests to cover games than I can possibly do, so it forces me to make some difficult decisions about which games to cover each day.

 Unfortunately, there are too many rec league teams in town for me to get to all of them since each game requires 60-90 minutes of editing time on top of the length of the game.

 I have relationships with some local media outlets and NH Sports Photography each of whom occasionally ask me to cover a game or event.
+I try to avoid conflicts with Bow Varsity home games, but that isn’t always possible.

 Sometimes I may also seek to cover high school tournament games, even if Bow teams are not featured.

 During off-peak times, I sometimes venture outside of Bow to capture a game I’m personally interested in or simply to find a fresh opportunity.
-For example, over the summer I might take photos at American Legion games outside of Bow.
+For example, over the summer I often take photos at American Legion games outside of Bow.

 For example, travel teams, non-Bow school teams, and private event hosts have paid for me to come to their games and provide photos.